liuchengxu/vim-which-key/README.md

 `:WhichKey` and `:WhichKeyVisual` are the primary way of interacting with this plugin.

-Assume your `leader` and `localleader` key are `<Space>` and `,`, respectively.
-Even no description dictionary is registered, all `<Space>` and `,` related mappings will be displayed regardless.
-However, these displayed content is normally not adequate to serve as a cheatsheet.
-See the following section for configuring it properly.
+Assuming your `leader` and `localleader` key are `<Space>` and `,`, respectively, even no description dictionary has registered, all `<Space>` and `,` related mappings will be displayed regardless.

 ```vim
 nnoremap <silent> <leader>      :<c-u>WhichKey '<Space>'<CR>
 nnoremap <silent> <localleader> :<c-u>WhichKey  ','<CR>
 ```

+The raw content displayed is normally not adequate to serve as a cheatsheet.
+See the following section for configuring it properly.

 If no description dictionary is available, the right-hand-side of all mappings will be displayed: